-1) Increase the timeliness, access, and effectiveness of all communication with all stakeholders via multiple measures by 50% from the previous school year (the previous year was at a 35% increase.)

-- Social Media Platforms & Website (Instagram, Facebook, and Twitter)-Utilize the platforms for immediate news-worthy information as well as the district website via the latest news and announcements section. - RoboCalls via School Wires at the district and school levels; we are incorporating more text to speech and emails for SY 21-22 at 35%. - Superintendent's Report (online access to staff and community stakeholders) the day immediately following the board meeting by noon. - Routine face-to-face opportunities to engage with community and stakeholders via PTO, Back to School Nights, Report Card Conference Nights, Community Events within Orange Township as well as partnership meetings based on those established and forthcoming within the school district.
-We will continue the parent and student councils at the Superintendent's Level. - Provide Bilingual Supports for all families to ensure their engagement within the school district.
+- Increase the timeliness, access, and effectiveness of all communication with all stakeholders via multiple measures by 60% from the previous school year (the previous year was at a 50% increase.)
+With the year after returning to school five days per week, it is important to provide in the moment information to families - Social Media Platforms & Website (Instagram, Facebook, and Twitter)-Utilize the platforms for immediate news-worthy information as well as the district website via the latest news and announcements section. - RoboCalls via School Wires at the district and school levels; we are incorporating more text to speech and emails for as well as translated versions of all messages both district and at the school level. - Superintendent's Report (online access to staff and community stakeholders) the day immediately following the board meeting by noon. - Routine face-to-face opportunities to engage with community and stakeholders via PTO, Back to School Nights, Report Card Conference Nights, Community Events within Orange Township as well as partnership meetings based on those established and forthcoming within the school district.
+We will continue the parent and student councils at the Superintendent's Level. - Provide Bilingual Supports for all families to ensure their engagement within the school district via translations, translator supports, and district as well as social level meetings.

-2) Increase the use of emerging and available communications outlets to transmit information by 30%
+2) Increase the use of emerging and available communications outlets to transmit information by 40% (Last Year the Percentage was at 30%)

 - Partner with universities (local and throughout the state) in order to get information to prospective candidates for job fairs and other industry level announcements.
-We will conduct virtual and inperson job fairs as well to widen the search for potential candidates outside of the University realm. - Continue to utilize the Orange Public School App for more timeless information. - Continue to utilize the Emergency Pop Up on the website for transmitting important, time sensitive information weekly. - Provide Translations on all documents that are disseminated from schools and district offices.
+We will conduct virtual and in person job fairs as well to widen the search for potential candidates outside of the University realm. - Continue to utilize the Orange Public School App for more timeless information.